Shagshag/prestashop-documentation/ProductCore.md

 The supplier_reference params now set the supplier reference of the default supplier of the product if possible

 * Visibility: **public**
-* This method is defined in classes\Product.php line 1310
+* This method is defined in [classes/Product.php line 1310](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Product.php#1310)

 #### Arguments